anees296018/sample--project--management/README.md

 # sample--project--management
+## Description
-a python program to calculate student grades
+A simple python program to calculate student grades based on marks input by the user
+## features
+-accepts marks for multiple subjects
+-calculate average and grade
+-displays result summary